octopoulos/OneButtonLevelGeneration/docs/quick_start/index.md

 # Quick Start Guide

-Test the One-Click Level Generator with this quick start guide.
+Welcome to the One-Click Level Generator!
+This guide will help you get started with creating levels quickly and efficiently.

 ## Installation